-The Globally Harmonised System of Classification and Labelling of Chemicals (GHS), is a UN effort to internationally standardise chemical classification, labelling and safety data sheets (SDS) in the workplace.
+The Globally Harmonised System of Classification and Labelling of Chemicals (GHS), was introduced by the UN to internationally standardise chemical classification, labelling and safety data sheets (SDS) in the workplace.
 The GHS uses a common set of pictograms, signal words and hazard warnings to universalise classifications.

 It is recommended to only purchase from countries who have implemented GHS themselves and it is advisable to purchase from an Australian supplier.
 Researchers should be aware that chemicals ordered directly from an overseas supplier/manufacturer makes them the importer and therefore the person responsible for ensuring the labelling and SDS is GHS compliant.
 It is recommended for any direct overseas order that the person making the purchase request the supplier ensure the material and SDS is GHS compliant and check this is the case on receipt.

-Chemwatch training modules which provide guidance on producing Chemwatch labels and creating (M)SDS’s for mixtures:
+Training modules guidance on producing Chemwatch labels and creating SDS for mixtures: